 Many businesses rely on third-party event-tracking tools to monitor user interactions.
 These platforms offer pre-built solutions but often come with restrictions on the number of events, data storage constraints, and high costs.

 At OLX India, we serve over 3M+ daily active users (DAUs) and 30M+ monthly active users (MAUs).
-Our existing event tracking system allowed us to track only ~2.8 million events per day far too low to capture the complete user journey.
-This restriction meant that critical user interactions went untracked, making it difficult to optimize funnels, reduce drop-offs, and make informed business decisions.
+Our existing event tracking system allowed us to track only specific events per day, far too low to capture the complete user journey.
+This restriction meant that critical user interactions went untracked, making it difficult to optimise funnels, reduce drop-offs, and make informed business decisions.

 This is where EventHouse comes in.